stephen-atech/JavaScript-tutorial/README.md

 - When an array has an array to be one of its elements, it is called a nested array or a multidimentional array
    eg:
    var ourArray = [["John", 23] ,["Guru", 24]]

+# Access Array Data
+- Array data can be accessed using the index of the array elements
+   eg: myArray[0]
+   this returns - "John", 23